 - Rainforest Alliance Certified for environmental and social standards

 - Specialty grade for exceptional taste and highest quality beans

-We continue to look for the best coffees and we’re always researching ways to make our coffee even healthier.
+At Purity Coffee, we continue looking for the best coffees and researching ways to make our coffee healthier.
+We want consumers to have more choices in coffee to meet their health goals.
 The deeper we go, the more we understand that coffee is extremely complex, and various beneficial compounds can be created and destroyed at different roast levels.

 When comparing Purity Dark Roast to Purity Original, here are a few points to consider: